hcn1519/hcn1519.github.io/_i18n/en/_posts/2020-05-21-bitcode_implementation.md

 ### BITCODE_GENERATION_MODE

-You can achieve the same effect as ENABLE_BITCODE using `BITCODE_GENERATION_MODE` in User Defined Settings.
+You can achieve the same effect as ENABLE_BITCODE using `BITCODE_GENERATION_MODE` in User-Defined Settings.
 Setting the value to `marker` adds the `-embed-bitcode-marker` compile flag, and setting it to `bitcode` adds the `-embed-bitcode` flag.
-You can change this setting to build with full bitcode if needed for certain cases.
+You can change this setting to build with full bitcode for certain cases.

 <img width="484" alt="Screenshot 2020-05-22 12 59 59" src="https://user-images.githubusercontent.com/13018877/82578788-d73b3400-9bc7-11ea-9ff4-953814cbead4.png">